-Grandma's raspberry shrub recipes make truly refreshing beverages for the hot weather, and they're really good for you too.
-Be sure to taste these amazing thirst quenchers.
+Grandma's raspberry shrub recipes make truly refreshing non alcoholic beverages for the hot weather, and they're really good for you too.
+Be sure to taste these amazing old time thirst quenchers.

 These refreshing vinegar beverages are commonly known as "shrubs" or "acids."
 They are zesty fruit-flavored drinks with vinegar added.
 That's right folks, vinegar!

-The presence of the vinegar adds a wee bit of a bite or zest to the non-carbonated soft drink, and it helps prevent it from spoiling in the hot summer weather.
+The presence of the vinegar adds a little bit of a bite or zest to the non-carbonated soft drink, and it helps prevent it from spoiling in the hot summer weather.

-Try a raspberry shrub recipe, and if you enjoy the tart zesty taste of vinegar drinks, you'll absolutely love it!
+Try an old time raspberry shrub recipe, and if you enjoy the tart zesty taste of vinegar, you will absolutely love these drinks!

 Mom's Recipe Scrapbooks (c.
 1920s)